rwz/nestive/README.md

 <% end %>
 ```

-You can nest many levels deep:
+You can nest many levels deep and even pass options down the stack:

 `app/views/layouts/application.html.erb`: